coffdev/CodePrompts/php.md

-Firstly, we code the project on VScode and on a Windows computer.

-Develop a fully extensible PHP project from scratch using a custom file and folder structure.
-The project must not rely on any frameworks (such as MVC frameworks); instead, it should use a unique, self-designed architecture that emphasizes simplicity and clarity.
+Create a fully extensible PHP project built from scratch using a custom-designed file and folder structure.
+The project must not rely on any frameworks (e.g., MVC frameworks) but instead use a unique, self-designed architecture that prioritizes simplicity, clarity, and future expansion.

-Project Requirements:

-Language & Structure:
+1. Language & Project Structure

-The project is written in PHP.
+Programming Language: The project will be entirely written in PHP.

+Development Environment: Develop the project using VS Code on a Windows system.

+File/Folder Structure:

-Use a simple, custom file/folder structure without any external frameworks or MVC patterns.
+Organize the project with a custom structure, avoiding frameworks or predefined MVC patterns.

-Organize files in a way that promotes easy maintenance and future expansion.

-Front-End Design & Assets:

-Integrate professional UI/UX design elements along with modern design libraries.
+The root folder should contain dedicated folders such as /css, /js, /config, /sql, /logs, etc.

+CSS & JavaScript Files:

-All CSS and JavaScript files must be placed in dedicated main folders (e.g., /css and /js).
+Global CSS and JS assets should be placed in the /css and /js folders.

-Do not embed any CSS or JS code directly within the page files.
-Instead, create and maintain separate .css and .js files for each page as needed.
+Page-specific CSS and JS should reside in their own files named after the page.
+For example, for login.php, use css/login.css and js/login.js.
+No inline or embedded CSS/JS code should be present within the PHP files.

+2. Front-End Design & Assets
+UI/UX:

+Integrate professional, modern UI/UX design elements.

-Ensure the entire design is 100% mobile-responsive.
+Ensure the design is fully mobile-responsive (100% responsive).

-Implement a global header and footer that are present on every page.
-Both header and footer should be sticky.
+Implement a global header and footer that are present on every page and remain sticky as the user scrolls.

+Asset Management:

+Do not use traditional image formats.
+For any graphics, icons, or visual elements, generate and use SVG code instead.

+External Libraries:

-For icons, animations, and interactive elements, actively import and use libraries such as jQuery, GraphQL, GSAP, AJAX, and any other libraries deemed necessary.
+Integrate modern JavaScript libraries such as jQuery, GSAP, AJAX, GraphQL, etc., as needed for animations, interactive elements, and dynamic data fetching.

-Configuration & System Settings:
+3. Configuration & System Settings
+Centralized Configuration:

+Create a single configuration file (e.g., config/config.php) that contains all global settings.

-Centralize all configuration settings in a single config file.
-This file should include variables for:
+This file should include:

 Application details (name, URL, version, etc.)